hashicorp/field-workshops-terraform/instruqt-tracks/sentinel-for-terraform-v4/09-private-module-registry-v2/assignment.md

 Both test cases should pass with green output.
 Additionally, the fail test case will print messages indicating that the root module of the Terraform configuration called modules that are not from the desired private module registry.

-If that is not the case, you will need to edit the "require-modules-from-pmr-b.sentinel" policy and test the policy again until both test cases pass.
+If that is not the case, you will need to edit the `require-modules-from-pmr-b.sentinel` policy and test the policy again until both test cases pass.